mladen1312/nx-mimosa/README.md

 ---

-## 🏢 About Mešter Labs
+## 🏢 About Nexellum

-**Mešter Labs** is a defense technology company specializing in advanced radar signal processing and target tracking algorithms.
+**Nexellum** is a defense technology company specializing in advanced radar signal processing and target tracking algorithms.
 Founded by Dr. Mladen Mešter, a physician and engineer with expertise in FPGA development and RF systems.

 **Our Mission:** Deliver tracking capabilities that protect nations and save lives.